LenowoTwinkpad/TelegramQueueBot/README.md

 - `/dryrun` - Forwards the message back to you without posting it to test correct formatting
 - `/postnow` - Instantly posts a replied message
 - `/remove` - Removes a replied message from the queue
+- `/isinqueue` - Returns true if the message is in queue, otherwise returns false"

 ### Bot doesnt support grouped attachments/albums yet, they will be added to the queue as separate messages. will be fixed one day.